Finding The Gifts While Navigating Difficult Relationships

 โRuth E. Renkel

-It is incredible to look back at your life and recognize the critical moments that lead you to become the unique human being you are today.
+It is incredible to look back at your life and recognize the critical moments that led you to become the unique human being you are today.
 Many people, places, and things needed to come together in just the right way to create your exact personality.
 I would venture to say that parents play the most significant role in shaping who we become.
 That is probably why so much focus is now placed on becoming the best parent.
 We focus on work-life balance (or life-life balance, if you have been paying attention), showing up for all of the events, and providing the best possible existence for our kids.
 As I have coached many physicians, one theme has emerged repeatedly: How do we reconcile our own imperfect childhood with the childhood we want for our children?
 How can a strained relationship with our own parent(s) lead to a better relationship with our kids?

 I did not have a great relationship with my father.
 My parents divorced when I was eight years old, and for the next ten years, I spent weekends and one week every summer at my dad’s house.
 It was forced, and the escape did not come until I left for college.
 After that, visits were haphazard and only at family events.
 He passed away in 2019, and I did not attend the funeral.
 It would have been hypocritical for me to have attended his funeral.
-His second wife and children knew the relationship was strained at best, non-existent at worst.
+His second wife and children knew the relationship was strained at best and non-existent at worst.
 There were minor attempts at reconciling in the years before his death, but there was no foundation on which to build, so the efforts fell flat.

 Some might read these statements and think they are cold.
 Others might feel bad that I didn’t have a better relationship with my dad.
 I have never seen it from either of those vantage points.
-It has always been more matter of fact.
+It has always been more matter-of-fact.
 However, my relationship with my dad was always in the back of my mind.
 It was the type of relationship I have actively tried to avoid with my children.

 I will take a moment to pause here to let you know that I did have some incredible dad role models growing up.
 My step-father taught me the little I was willing to learn about sports, acted as my driver’s ed instructor, and moved me in and out of every dorm room, apartment, and house without complaint.
 My grandfather bestowed more love upon his grandchildren than any human being has ever deserved.
 For those two men, I am eternally grateful.
 They taught me what it means to be a good man and a loving father.

 What does this have to do with coaching?
 The answer is in “the gifts.”
-If you are like most people, you will find it easy to see the gifts in my relationships with my step-dad and grandfather.
+If you are like most people, you will find it easy to see the gifts in my relationships with my stepdad and grandfather.
 The challenge, however, can be finding the gifts that come from more challenging relationships.
 The relationship with my dad was a gift, and coaching helped reveal exactly how that relationship made me the man and father I am today.

 Here are some essential lessons I learned about relationships from my own coaching experiences: